ChineduEjiogu1/TKH-WebDev-Notes/Phase1/w18-1-23--1-25/notes.md

 3. I learned to work on a web server.

 👁️Two things I would like to know more about:
-1. How would I like to learn more about how web browsers.work in client server relationship.
+1. How would I like to learn more about how web browsers work in client server relationship.
 2. How Express.JS works with Node.js.

 ✋One thing I'm having trouble understanding: